giantswarm/docs/src/content/guides/creating-clusters-via-crs-on-aws/index.md

 All the CRs, mentioned above, have the strict spec and important requirements to be considered valid.
 There is no cluster/node pool CRs validation available in Control Plane Kubernetes of Giant Swarm for now.
-Therefore, if you create CR with wrong field values, that can result in a broken tenant cluster, which then causes unwanted alerts in Giant Swarm monitoring system.
+Therefore, if you create CR with wrong field values, that can result in a broken tenant cluster.
 That's why we've developed a simple [kubectl gs plugin](https://github.com/giantswarm/kubectl-gs), which helps to template valid CRs.

 Plugin supports rendering CRs: